baixiaoyu2997/Flash-Open/README.md

 # flash-open

-this extension for quick open file or folder by hot key,this usually applies to writing notes
+this extension for quick open file or folder by hot key

+## Why I need this?
+this extension looks like `ctrl+p`,now let's talk about its shortcomings:
+1. it can not open unopened files quickly
+1. it can not keep the file's history all the time

+ flashOpen faster than it,flashOpen can open specify the file by shortcut keys,this usually helps in writing notes quickly or check the documentation.
+ sometimes some private folders will be stored in a single folder, such as dropbox,when you want to quickly view the file in the dropbox, and do not switch the current workspace,flashOpen will be helpful

 ## Features